Behind the Scenes: Working and Playing in Izmit, Turkey

 by Kevin Boyd • June 8, 2015

-The Exploratorium's Global Studios division reviewed technical drawings and oversaw the building and installation of exhibits at the Koaceli Science Center.
+The Exploratorium's Global Collaborations division reviewed technical drawings and oversaw the building and installation of exhibits at the Koaceli Science Center.
 (Photo courtesy of Dave Johnson)

 From refurbishing 40 exhibits and setting up an exhibit maintenance shop, to enjoying traditional Turkish fish sandwiches called balık ekmek and bonding with a dog named Jarvis, Johnson spoke with Maria Zilberman about his experience working abroad.
 Their interview has been edited for length and clarity.